 The provision of LT-PCS outside of the beneficiary’s home does not include trips outside of the borders of the state without written prior approval of OAAS or its designee, through the POC or otherwise.

+Requests for LT-PCS to be provided outside of the borders of Louisiana must be made at least 24 hours prior to traveling out of state.
+These requests must be sent to OAAS.Inquiries@LA.gov and include the following:

+Participant’s first and last name;

+Participant’s DOB;

+Physical address where services will be provided out of state; and

+Reason(s) why services must be provided out of state.

 Interruption of Services

-A beneficiary may go without services up to 30 calendar days being discharged from the program.
+A beneficiary may go without services up to 30 calendar days without being discharged from the program.

 Interruption of services is permissible under the following circumstances: